Hammered Dulcimers Made In Bath UK Telephone 07900 996410

-Hammered Dulcimers made by Tim Manning - based in Somerset, UK with 25 years experience.
-His instruments have been used by Peter Gabrial and many others.
-This is a site for buying great british (hammered) Dulcimers and their related cousins from other countries, hackbrett, tsimbaly and cimbalom.
-In addition to hammered dulcimers, other items are avaliable too, (hammered) Dulcimer stands, soft gig bags for the dulcimers, dulcimer hammers - beaters & tuners are supplied too.
-You can even get Tim to perform on your track if you like.
-If you are doing research into hammered dulcimers you will find better sites elsewhere.
-If you want to buy hammered dulcimers, this site has a great selection whatever your budget!
+Hammered Dulcimers made by Tim Manning - Now in Bath, Somerset, UK.
+28 years experience of professional manufacture.
+My clients include The Royal Opera House, The Royal Danish Theatre, Extreme/Random Music (a division of Sony entertainment), Scottish National Theatre, Royal Acadamy of Music, Bolshoi Ballet!
+Furthermore sound designers, film composers, solo performers, Bands:- Peter Gabriel, Anna Calvi, Charlie Winston and many others known and unknown.
+This is a site for buying Great British (hammered) Dulcimers and their related cousins from other countries, Hackbrett, Tsimbaly and Cimbalom.
+In addition to (Hammered) Dulcimers, other items are avaliable too, Dulcimer stands, soft gig bags for the Dulcimers, Dulcimer hammers, beaters & tuners are supplied too.
+You can even get me to perform on your track if you like.
+If you are doing research into Dulcimers you will find way better sites for that elsewhere.
+If you want to buy Hammered Dulcimers, this site has a great selection - whatever your budget!

 Dulcimers - World Instruments

 There are no rules to playing!
-But most people play them with the beaters (hammers) but by the way you can pluck, strum or bow them.
+But, most people play them with the hammers, but, by the way you can pluck, strum or bow them.
 Others tickle, tease and even hammer using their fingers.

 UK Hammered Dulcimers For Sale - Made From European & North American sustainable timbers